josecamachop/MEDA-Toolbox/README.txt

 ﻿MEDA Toolbox for its use in MATLAB.

-Contact person for Code: José Camacho Páez (josecamacho@ugr.es) Contact person for GUI: Rafael Rodríguez Gómez (rodgom@ugr.es) Last modification of this document: 06/Oct/16
+Contact person: José Camacho Páez (josecamacho@ugr.es) Last modification of this document: 02/Mar/18

 Installation